skedgo/android-sdk-docs/android/docs/trip_results.md

         })
 ````

-When the user chooses a particular trip, the `OnTripSelectedListener` will be called with a `ViewTrip` result.
+When the user chooses a particular trip, the [`OnTripSelectedListener`](tripkit-android/com.skedgo.tripkit.ui.tripresults/-trip-result-list-fragment/-on-trip-selected-listener/index.md) will be called with a `ViewTrip` result.
-You can then launch a `TripResultFragment` to display the individual segments.
+You can then launch a [`TripSegmentListFragment`](tripkit_map_fragment.md#TripSegmentListFragment) to display the individual segments.

 ````kotlin tab="Kotlin"
     fragment.setOnTripSelectedListener { viewTrip -> tripSelected(viewTrip)}